-In fact, normally neither the executives nor anyone else at the company will actually use the solution prior to the purchase.
+Usually, neither the executives nor anyone else at the company will use the solution before the purchase.
 Typically the potential customer will see several software demonstrations or review some screenshots.
-Much of what is published about the software in marketing literature— or what vendor salespeople state— is of limited accuracy or is not applicable to an actual implementation.
-Not understanding the distinctions between applications themselves, corporate decision-makers rely upon sales representatives, consulting companies, and IT analyst firms for this information, and each of these entities has their own financial incentives that are not only not aligned but aligned against their client’s interests.
+Much of what is published about the software in marketing literature— or what vendor salespeople state— is of limited accuracy or does not apply to actual implementation.
+Not understanding the distinctions between applications themselves, corporate decision-makers rely upon sales representatives, consulting companies, and IT analyst firms for this information.
+And each of these entities has its financial incentives that are not only not aligned but aligned against their client’s interests.

 Are Producers Regulated?

-Enterprise software is not orally consumed, and it can’t hurt anyone physically, so the main form of regulation which would protect buyers and make for an efficient market would be regulating the messages that sent out by software vendors – to ensure that they are true, and then whether the statements related to functionality, such as user manuals and release notes are true.
+Enterprise software is not orally consumed, and it can’t hurt anyone physically, so the main form of regulation which would protect buyers and make for an efficient market would be regulating the messages that sent out by software vendors.
+This was to ensure that they are true, and then whether the statements related to functionality, such as user manuals and release notes are true.

 Regulation of Statements by Software Vendors